John Bunyan: Memorials

-There is a small obelisk marking his birthplace in a field beside 'Bumpy Lane', which is in between the village of Elstow and Old Harrowden Lane.
+There is a small obelisk and an interpretation board marking his birthplace at Bunyan's End – in a field beside 'Bumpy Lane', which runs northwards from Old Harrowden Road.

 In 1862 a recumbent statue was created to adorn Bunyan's grave; it was restored in 1922.

 In 1874, a bronze statue of John Bunyan, sculpted by Sir Joseph Edgar Boehm, was erected in Bedford.
 This stands at the south-western corner of St Peter's Green, facing Bedford's High Street.
 The site was chosen by Boehm for its significance as a crossroads.
 Bunyan is depicted expounding the Bible, to an invisible congregation, with a broken fetter representing his imprisonment by his left foot.
 There are three scenes from "The Pilgrim's Progress" on the stone plinth: Christian at the wicket gate; his fight with Apollyon; and losing his burden at the foot of the cross of Jesus.
 The statue was unveiled by Lady Augusta Stanley, wife of the Dean of Westminster, on Wednesday 10 June 1874.
 In 1876 the Duke of Bedford gave bronze doors by Frederick Thrupp depicting scenes from The Pilgrim's Progress to the John Bunyan Meeting (the former Bedford Meeting which had been renamed in Bunyan's honour, and now houses the John Bunyan Museum).

 There is another statue of him in Kingsway, London, and there are memorial windows in Westminster Abbey, Southwark Cathedral and various churches, including Elstow Abbey (the parish church of Elstow) and the Bunyan Meeting Free Church in Bedford.

 Bunyan is remembered in the Church of England with a Lesser Festival on 30 August.
 Some other churches of the Anglican Communion, such as the Anglican Church of Australia, honour him on the day of his death (31 August).